okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

 This procedure retrieves the default risk provider profile and Provider ID.

-1. Make a GET request using the following API from the Risk Integration Postman collection: **Admin: API to get all Provider Settings** (`https://${yourOktaDomain}/api/v1/risk/providers`).
+1. Make a GET request using the following API from the Risk Integration Postman Collection: **Admin: API to get all Provider Settings** (`https://${yourOktaDomain}/api/v1/risk/providers`).

 2. Review the response that includes the Provider ID, default name, and action properties.
 A sample response follows: